Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 Your kids will be blown away when they visit Iolani Palace and see how Hawaiian royalty lived in the 1800s.

-While you can explore on your own, I highly recommend doing a docent-led tour so you can ask questions and get a much bigger understanding of the brutal history of how the United States overthrew the Hawaiian government.
+While you can explore on your own, I highly recommend doing a docent-led tour so you can ask questions and get a much better understanding of the brutal history of how the United States overthrew the Hawaiian government.

 22. Have Breakfast with Mickey Mouse